-Introducing the Inaugural British Circuit Board Championships.
-Proudly bought to you by The Climbing Station and Sherpa adventure gear.
-Click on the photo to see our promo video
+Introducing the Second Sherpa Circuit Board Championships.
+Proudly bought to you by The Climbing Station and Sherpa Adventure Gear.
+Click here see our promo video.

 There will be 2 qualifier rounds.
-The highest scores from both rounds will be used to select the finalists.
+The highest scores from either round will be used to select the finalists.

 There shall be no isolation in any of the series or the Grand Final, unless there needs to be any super finals.

 All ages are inclusive.
 If under 14 or not a member of The Climbing Station then they must be supervised by a member 18 years old or above.